-Today sees the release of version 4.x of ag-Grid.
-This is the first release offering both free and enterprise versions.
+Version 4.x of ag-Grid is the first release offering both free and enterprise versions.
 From now on, the ag-Grid core project (formally ag-Grid) is split into ag-Grid (free and covered by MIT license) and ag-Grid-Enterprise (not free, covered by a Commercial license).

 A lot of thought has gone into this change.
 I understand that this will upset some people in the community.
 However, I believe this change was needed for a project like ag-Grid to exist.
 Let me share some light on what is actually happening: